wmhilton-stoplight/platform-docs/c.troubleshooting.md

 > If you are having trouble and cannot find a suitable answer, don't hesitate to [let us know](mailto:support@stoplight.io).

+## Why is "Try It" returning network errors?

+Try these solutions:

+1. Verify that your computer is connected to the internet.

+2. Make sure the API is running and available under the specified URL.

+3. If you've checked all of the above and still experiencing issues, check if the API supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+Requests from browsers will be blocked for APIs that do not have appropriate CORS headers set up for *.//stoplight.io.

 ## Why are files missing from my project documentation?

 Below are a few common reasons why APIs/models/articles may not show up in the